-The trial using the confocal microscope to assist in robotic prostate surgery commenced in October last year, but unfortunately progress has been slow.
-This is partly due to cost reductions that were implemented that limited the support that Optiscan could provide.
+The trial using the confocal microscope to assist in robotic prostate surgery commenced in October last year.
+Due to the focus on Zeiss and Generation 2 technology, only very limited support has been provided to this trial and as a consequence progress has been slow.